 Senate Bill 29 mandates that all school boards in Wisconsin adopt a policy by July 1, 2026, to prohibit the use of wireless communication devices during instructional time.
 The bill defines a "wireless communication device" as any portable device capable of voice, messaging, or data communication, explicitly including cellular phones, tablet computers, laptop computers, and gaming devices.
-Additionally, the bill requires that the policy includes specific exceptions to this prohibition, such as for emergencies, health care management, uses outlined in individualized education programs, and uses authorized by teachers for educational purposes.
+Additionally, the bill requires that the policy includes specific exceptions to this prohibition, such as for emergencies, health care management, uses outlined in individualized education programs, and educational purposes authorized by teachers.
 School boards are also permitted to include other exceptions if deemed beneficial for student education or well-being.

 Statutes affected: